 There’s one team every small business should be able to count on: the Chamber of Commerce.
 It’s their job to make sure that small businesses succeed, so it’s only natural to try to work with them.

-If you’re unfamiliar with the Chamber of Commerce in your area, you can use this link to find your local chapter.
+If you’re unfamiliar with the Chamber of Commerce in your area, you can Chamber of Commerce website to find your local chapter.
 From there, you can learn about what they do for your community and how you can work with them.

 Allowing this team to spread the word about your business is great because they retain strong authority and legitimate judgment in your area.
 This means that when they send out a list of “businesses to check out” to any new arrivals, people are going to listen.
 It’s all you can do to be on that list, so try to make it happen.